meltano/terraform-meltano/README.md

 ## `kubernetes/modules/meltano`

-Terraform module to a containerised Meltano Project onto infrastructure provisioned by the `aws/modules/infrastructure` module in this repository.
+Terraform module to deploy a containerised Meltano Project onto infrastructure provisioned by the `aws/modules/infrastructure` module in this repository.
 Included are Helm deployments of Meltano (the Meltano UI), Airflow and Superset.

 In all three cases, external Helm charts are used: